humangeo/orientdb-docker/README.md

 ## Usage

-This configuration requires that the database admin password is set as an environment variable (`ODB_ADMIN_PASSWORD`).
+This configuration requires that the database *root* user password is set as an environment variable (`ODB_ADMIN_PASSWORD`).

 To run OrientDB: